lesderid/digitalocean-debian-to-arch/README.md

 * `--target_filesystem`
   The filesystem on which the Arch Linux installation should be installed.
   Defaults to `btrfs`.
 The alternative is `ext4`.
+* `--no_digitalocean`
+  Disables the parts of the script specific to DigitalOcean.

 How it Works
 ------------
 1. A sparse disk image is created with the same size of the droplet's disk.